mandober/rust-debrief/appendix/glossary/glossary-math.md

 ## Logical truth
 Logical truth is one of the most fundamental concepts in logic, and there are different theories on its nature.
 A logical truth is a statement which is true, and remains true under all reinterpretations of its components other than its logical constants.

+## Logical Form
+The concept of logical form is central to logic: the validity of an argument is determined by its logical form, not by its content.
+A logical form of a syntactic expression is a precisely specified semantic version of that expression in a formal system.
+It is the formalization of possibly ambiguous statements from a natural language into, often symbolic, statements with precise unambiguous interpretation - their logical form.

+## Logical Framework
+Logical Framework provides a means to define a logic as a signature in a higher-order type theory in such a way that provability of a formula in the original logic reduces to a type inhabitation problem in the framework type theory.

 ## iff
 Bijection is a logic connective, sometimes read as "if and only if", used to mark two statements as logically equivalent, symbolically denoted as $$p \iff q$$.
 Two statements are logically equivalent if the former implies the latter, $$p \to q$$, and if the latter implies the former, $$q \to p$$.